RyanLackie/currency-converter-app/README.md

 Both gather currency exchange rates from http://exchangeratesapi.io/ but use different languages and frameworks.
 The default is set to use Python and Flask and the secondary is JavaScript and Node.

-Labels of the parts of the applciation:
+Here is a look into the parts of the application:

 <img src="./assets/Application Overview.png" alt="Application Overview.png"/>